DaVikingMan/FalconXOS/README.md

 Why build a TerminalOS if we already have an os?

-This is a tribute to the old Os's and this was also made to help people understand on how OS's work.This was also made as an open source CLi so that people can integerate this in their on OS by changing only a few lines of code.
+This is a tribute to the old OS's and this was also made to help people understand on how OS's work.This was also made as an open source CLi so that people can integerate this in their on OS by changing only a few lines of code.

 Is this Project open-source?